JosiasAurel/personal-site-v1/content/create-and-deploy-ml-project.md

 	app.run(debug=True)
 ```
 First, we are importing models utility from keras and then Flask.
-We can load a saved model using the modeld utility using the load_model method.
+We can load a saved model using the models utility using the load_model method.
 It takes a *filepath* argument specifying the path to which the saved model is.

 Next is we create a route which accpet *POST* requests.
 Inside the function, we get the data sent through the request.
 We will get bytes, so we cast it to an integer.